Zany80/Zany80/README.md

 projects.
 Their code is organized by source in src/lib, and all have been included in accordance with their respective licenses.
 A single LICENSE file should be available in each folder.
+[cfgpath.h](https://github.com/Malvineous/cfgpath) is in the public domain, credit goes to Malvineous.